 The election for the teacher members of the PPC shall be conducted by the PPC by October 15 of each year.
 The election shall be conducted with the use of a secret ballot.
-A teacher may cast a ballot to vote for the candidate(s) the teacher is eligible to vote for.
-The candidate who receives the highest number of votes shall be declared the winner.
-In the event a position up for election only receives one candidate by the date designated for the submission of candidates, the unopposed candidate shall be declared to be elected without the need to hold a full election for the position.
+A teacher may cast a ballot to vote for the candidate(s)3 the teacher is eligible to vote for.
+The candidate who receives the highest number of votes shall be declared the winner.4